 Who Is Jason Statham?

 English action star Jason Statham has convincingly portrayed a host of unsavory, yet oddly endearing, tough guys (hit men, thieves, con men, assassins, super spies and bodyguards) who can generally be counted on to dish out beat downs and lead car chases while intercutting the action with a well-timed quip.
 But before he ever stepped foot on a movie set, Statham’s life was just as colorful as the characters he’s played onscreen.
-As a one-time Olympic diver, fashion model, and black-market street salesman, he amassed a unique set of skills that perfectly positioned him to be an action star.
+From being an Olympic diver to fashion model to even having a side gig in the black market, Statham amassed a unique set of skills that perfectly positioned him to be an action star.